robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - fonts/*: Sample fonts and the tool to convert the output of the GLCD-program into files needed by this library
 - README.md: this one
 - tft_test.py: Sample code using the tft library
+- vt100.py: Sample code with a VT100 terminal emulation function.
 - *.raw, *.data, *.bmp: Sample bitmap files with
     * 565 encoding (16 bits per Pixel) (*.raw),
     * 24 bits per Pixel raw data, generated with Gimp export raw (*.data), and